Helping You With Probate And Estate Administration After A Loved One’s Death

 • Distribute assets to recipients as required

-Dedicated Support For The Estate Administration Process
+Dedicated Support for the Estate Administration Process

 The entire estate administration process can take a significant amount of time – sometimes more than a year – depending on how large and complicated the estate is.
 If there are any issues that require more resources to resolve, such as real estate to sell or a will contest, it can often take longer.
 At Marks Elder Law, we understand what you are going through.
 We know that estate administration is time-consuming and confusing.
 Choosing an empathetic, skilled Pittsburgh probate and estate administration attorney can make a difference in the outcome.